 Whether you’re going to stay at a hostel or a hotel, the price differences can be huge, so you must compare.
 Fortunately, there are several websites out there, that will do the math for you and you will merely be spoilt for choice.

-Check out these posts for the best resources to find affordable and suitable accommodation:
+Check out this post for the best resources to find affordable and suitable accommodation:

 4. Socialize Using Travel Networks